SkipLabs/skip-ocaml/macos_persistent_memory/README.md

     page faults, eviction, and msync on macOS.
   - `sigbus_test.c` – intentionally invalidates a mapping (truncates the backing file) to observe whether macOS delivers `SIGBUS` like Linux.
+  - `image_base_guard.c` – records the PIE image base in the file header and proves that we must refuse to reuse a heap when the stored base doesn’t match the running executable.

 ## Building